sageralajmi87-a11y/dvd-bounce/README.md

-# DVD Bounce Animation
+# Custom Broswer

-A nostalgic DVD logo bouncing animation website built with HTML and CSS.
+A Custom eorking website built with HTML and CSS.

 Visit: https://sageralajmi87-a11y.github.io/dvd-bounce/